copperwater/xNetHack/doc/xnh-changelog-6.0.md

   increasing their multishot by 1.
 - Captains count as princes, giving them slightly better gear and increasing their multishot by 2.
+- The chance of a falling piercer missing its target is now a Dex% chance for the player, and monster speed% chance for monsters.

 ### Interface changes